SovnSkyrim/Aldrnari/README.md

 ### Post-Installation

+## Stock Game

+Unlike regular Skyrim installation or some other Wabbajack Lists, Aldrnari comes with the **Stock Game Feature**, basically, it's a copy of a Skyrim installation located within your installation folder, cleaned and with everything but an ENB in it.
+It allows you to not worry about conflicting files with Vortex or other Wabbajack lists.
+Thus, after Wabbajack completes, you need not to move anything to your regular Skyrim Installation.

+There are more steps though, so please keep following the next steps to setup the game optimally.

 ## Pagefile in prevention of memory crashes

 Bigger Skyrim modlists need a lot of memory, and when there is not enough available it may fail allocating more.
 To fix this, you'll want to have a bigger pagefile.